zthomas7464-bot/CS583_Final/README.md

 Name of game: Maze
 Group members: Zachary Thomas, Miranda Becker, Ivan Natividad

-A first-person maze exploration game where the player navigates handcrafted levels, avoids enemies, and collects an item required to move forward.
+A first-person maze exploration game where the player navigates unique levels, avoids enemies, and collects an item required to move forward.

 ---